renvmorales/python-projects/hamlet-text-mining/README.md

 ## Word Counts
-All words in upper case mode were counted.
-The following table list in descending order the top 10 most frequent used words.
+All words were converted to upper case mode to prevent counting the same word separetely (some words may appear at the beginning of a sentence).
+The following table list describes in descending order the top 10 most frequent used words.

-Word   | Word_Count
+Word   | Counts
 :------: | :---------:
 THE        | 1090
 AND        |  964